stlpbiug/Around-The-Web/README.md

 # April 2020

 ## Microsoft Editor Spelling & Grammar Checker Extension
 **Description:** Editor provides grammar, spelling, and style suggestions across multiple sites (1), so you can confidently write clear, concise posts and emails.
+This is a free browser extension and additional features can be unlocked when signing in with your O365 credentials.

 **[Link](https://microsoftedge.microsoft.com/addons/detail/microsoft-editor-spellin/hokifickgkhplphjiodbggjmoafhignh)**